AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/database.md

 **Update**

+ We use`AsChangeset` macro that diesel provides to implement the AsChangeset trait.
 Check out [this](https://diesel.rs/guides/all-about-updates.html) for more information about updating a record.
-We use `AsChangeset` macro that diesel provides to implement the AsChangeset trait.
 ```rust
 #[derive(AsChangeset, Identifiable, Default, Debug)]
 #[table_name = "user_table"]